 Pupil Parliament went to Huncoat War Memorial with members of the community to pay tribute to those who lost their lives during the First World War.
 We were able to lay a wreath that we had made at the memorial.

 In the run up to Remembrance day, we raised money by selling poppies and running a 'design a poppy' competition.

 Our pupil questionnaire has shown us that children would like a greater choice of Golden Time activities.

-On Friday 31st March, we will be holding a non-uniform day.
-Rather than pay a donation to wear non-school uniform, we are asking children to bring in an unwanted game to help us update our Golden Time resources.
+On Friday 31st March, held a non-uniform day.
+Rather than pay a donation to wear non-school uniform, we are asking children to bring in an unwanted game to help us update our Golden Time resources

-A donation of £1 per family is also available for those who do not wish to bring in a game on this day.
+A donation of £1 per family was also available for those who do not wish to bring in a game on this day.